 I am passionate about improving patient safety and comfort.
 To this end, I have designed an intravitreal injection guide (in collaboration with Plymouth and Torbay NHS innovation panels) which allows for rapid, safe and precise delivery of the injection using a truly “no drape, no speculum, no calliper” technique.

-The guide is now available from our commercial partners Malosa Medical and Beaver-Visitec International.
+The guide is now available from our commercial partners BVI Malosa and Beaver-Visitec International.
 This is a National Health Service innovation which means that for every unit used worldwide, a proportion of the revenue generated will come back to our NHS to improve patient care (patent pending).